Category: Text Links

 I listen to a lot of music all the time.
 My iPod has about 2,700 songs (which is barely anything) on it and they’re all sorts of genres.
 I do love metal and I’ve been to a Korn and Slipknot concert.
 I wasn’t able to get in the mosh pit but I would have if I was given the chance.
 When I got back from both concerts, I wasn’t able to move my neck from all the head banging and rocking out.
 I never buy CDs though, that’s my big downfall on such a low music collection.
 I download just the songs that I want from iTunes or get them from my friends.

 It wasn’t a good show unless you’re physically impaired for the next couple days!
 I’ve seen Korn; it was the loudest concert I’ve ever been to and I’m pretty sure I have some permanent hearing loss as a result.
 Good times.
-(And talk to me about a streaming mp3 ripper…I’ve got one you might like so you can bulk up that iPod library.)
+(And talk to me about a streaming mp3 ripper…I’ve got one you might like so you can bulk up that Library Solutions.)

 What’s your favorite movie of all time?